Ezeh20/Hub/README.md

 # movieHub

-Just another movie web app using TMDB api but with a better UI and implementation
+Just another movie web app using TMDB api but with a solid UI and better implementation